Top 5 AI Gateways for Implementing Guardrails in AI Applications

 Guardrail capabilities:

-- MCP tool filtering: Control which tools AI agents can access through Model Context Protocol governance, preventing unauthorized tool invocations
+• MCP tool filtering: Control which tools AI agents can invoke per request via include/exclude headers, preventing unauthorized tool access without modifying application code.

 What sets Bifrost apart is its integration with Maxim's end-to-end AI evaluation and observability platform.
 While Bifrost enforces guardrails at the gateway layer, Maxim provides continuous quality evaluation, trace-level analysis, and automated checks on production outputs.
 This creates a closed-loop system where guardrail violations detected in production feed back into evaluation workflows for continuous improvement.
 Additionally, Bifrost's custom plugin architecture allows teams to implement organization-specific guardrail logic as extensible middleware.